craigber/gRPCSaga/README.md

 - [protobuf-net.Grpc](https://protobuf-net.github.io/protobuf-net.Grpc/gettingstarted).
 This library makes code-first possible.

 ## Data access
 A local install of SQL Server is currently used for the example database.
 A future update will use SQLite.
 The CQRS pattern is used to separate queries and commands.
-Also, because (in a later version of gRPCSaga) multiple domains will be updated, a saga is used to ensure transactional consistancy across the domains.
+Eventually, the Saga Pattern will be used to enforce transactions to multiple database/domains.

+## Design tradeoffs
+- There are libraries that support gRPC in a web frontend, but they are not officially supported by gRPC.
+- .proto files were not used because I was tasked with going code-first.
+I personally like this option but it means non-.Net clients won't work without additional effort.